webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Dances-with-Dark-Matter.md

 ---
 aliases:
-  - Dances with Dark Matter
+- "Dances with Dark Matter"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Energy-Manipulation
-title: Dances with Dark Matter
-collection: Foci
-kind: Compendium
 ---

 ## Dances with Dark Matter
 You can manipulate shadow and "dark" matter.